Lacquer Retarder, Solvent to Slower the Lacquer Drying

 - Gloss problem.

-To work optimally, the matting agent should be stay in the top surface of the film coating.
-The matting agent at the bottom layer make it does not work to refract the the light and affect the film gloss.
-Too much lacquer retarder can result for too long drying time, and let the matting agent particles to settle at the bottom of the layer film, and the result is the high gloss finishing film.
+To work optimally, the matting agent should stay on the top surface of the film coating.
+The matting agent at the bottom layer does not work to refract the light and affect the film gloss.
+Too much lacquer retarder can result in too long drying time and let the matting agent particles settle at the bottom of the layer film, and the result is the high gloss finishing film.

 This comment has been removed by the author.